 Time management and procrastination

 However, time-management issues are generally a symptom—rather than a cause—of procrastination.
-Procrastination is generally caused by various other issues, such as perfectionism, fear, anxiety, depression, and ADHD, which generally revolve around difficulties in regulating emotions.
+Procrastination is generally caused by various other issues, like perfectionism, fear, anxiety, depression, and ADHD, which generally revolve around difficulties in regulating emotions.
 This has led to assertions that procrastination is an emotion-regulation problem, rather than a time-management problem.
 Nevertheless, because procrastination generally leads to poor time management, the two issues are closely connected.

 Furthermore, time-management issues that lead to procrastination are often caused by underlying issues.
 For example, if someone is afraid of a task because they doubt their ability to complete it, then they might convince themselves that the task is easier than it really is, to protect their feelings in the short term.
 This can then lead to the planning fallacy, by causing the person to underestimate how long it will take them to complete the task (despite similar tasks taking longer than expected in the past), and to consequently postpone the task until right before its deadline, under the wrong assumption that they can easily complete it then.

-In addition, procrastination can lead to issues with things other than time management.
+In addition, procrastination can cause issues with things other than time management.
 Some of these issues are caused by procrastination due to the time-management issues that it leads to.
 For example, this is the case when students postpone working on a school project, and must then rush to complete it at the last minute, so they do a bad job and consequently fail their class.
 However, procrastination can also lead to issues that don’t necessarily have to do with time management, such as increased negative emotions (e.g., anxiety and stress).
 These issues, in turn, can sometimes exacerbate time-management issues and procrastination, thus leading to problematic procrastination cycles, for example when someone’s anxiety causes them to procrastinate on a task, which causes them to do badly, which increases their anxiety procrastination on future tasks.

 In summary, procrastination often leads to issues in time management, and can sometimes also be caused by such issues.
 However, time-management issues are generally a symptom—rather than a cause—of procrastination, which is usually caused by other issues, and especially those involving emotion regulation (e.g., perfectionism).
 Furthermore, procrastination can lead to issues with things other than time management, such as increased stress.